WinitP-Ake/Formation_Tester_Prediction/README.md

 ## Future Improvements

-- Try linking reservoir information from nearby wells for weighting on prediction.
+- Incorporate reservoir information from nearby wells to introduce a weighting mechanism for predictions.